trainline/environment-manager/docs/concepts.md

     <td>
       <p>An environment is a logical grouping of AWS resources used for a particular purpose and owned by a particular team.</p>
       <p>Environments exist primarily as an abstraction within Environment Manager realised in AWS through resource tags.
 Environments allow a group of resources to be managed as a whole, for example, scheduling Development environments to be shut down overnight.</p>
-      <p>Environments, even of the same type, can be quite different in size and shape depending on the [Link: Deployment Map] selected and what has actually been deployed.
-Environments only ever contain the infrastructure needed to support the [Link: Services] explicitly deployed there.
+      <p>Environments, even of the same type, can be quite different in size and shape depending on the <a href="#deployment-maps">Deployment Map</a> selected and what has actually been deployed.
+Environments only ever contain the infrastructure needed to support the <a href="#services">Services</a> explicitly deployed there.
 This helps minimise costs compared to the more common templated pattern of other tools.
 Of course, environments can also be made to be identical by deploying the same Services with the same Deployment Map.</p>
       <p>Environment Manager includes features to compare settings across Environments, e.g. to view differences in the versions of applications deployed to development, integration and production Environments.</p>
     </td>
   </tr>